Dreamstime_vladimirtimofeev_70307007

 As the latest AI chips evolve to become even more power-hungry, the transmission of I2R losses in the PCB are rising out of control.
 These losses inevitably create heat that must be dissipated before it drags on the system’s performance.
 The PCB resistance on the power rails may also increase impedance, which can negatively impact the power integrity (PI) of the PDN and interfere with the smooth and stable delivery of power to the load.

-While the voltage regulator is typically placed as close as possible load to limit these parasitics losses, it’s becoming more than a little inconvenient to fit all of the power electronics within the finite real estate on the PCB, said Philips.
+While the voltage regulator is typically placed as close as possible load to limit these parasitics losses, it’s becoming more than a little inconvenient to fit all of the power electronics within the finite real estate on the PCB, said Phillips.

 Lateral Power Delivery: Too Slow for AI Power Solutions?